daily-demos/prebuilt-ui/README.md

 1. Install dependencies `npm i`
 2. Start dev server `npm run dev`
 3. Then open your browser and go to `http://localhost:8080`
+4. Add your own room url in index.js and comment/uncomment the code as noted

 OR...